 Pink Shortbread Cookies are classic shortbread/cutout cookies with a simple icing.
-I share a easy method for rolling out dough and cutting it into shapes such as these butterflies.
+I share an easy method for rolling out the dough and cutting it into shapes such as these butterflies.

 Small cookie cutters are recommended for this recipe.
 Not only are small cookies more appealing to eat at parties, but they’re easier to handle before they’re baked.

 - 1 cup (2 sticks) unsalted butter, at room temperature

 - 3/4 cup powdered sugar

 - 3-4 tablespoon milk

 - 1/2 teaspoon vanilla or almond extract (optional)